Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ```
 So, the `toxic` and `obscene` label should definitely be close to `1` and they are.

 Ok!
-Going to stop here, but in the last article I'll show to wrap the prediction model in a web service.
+Going to stop here, but in the last article I'll show how to wrap the prediction model in a web service.

 ### Appendix